MrJohz/ogitm/docs/source/tutorial.rst

     True

 The limitations on the fields will also stop you doing anything stupid by raising errors all over the place.
+They'll also automatically insert default values.

 .. code-block:: python3